Toncy741/Bank-Marketing/README.md

 - A new boxplot is created using sns.boxplot() to visualize the distribution of the column against the subscription outcome without outliers.
 - The count of removed outliers is printed to the console

+## Converting categorical data to numerical data using LabelEncoder

+- The LabelEncoder class from scikit-learn is imported and initialized.

+- The fit_transform() method is used to apply label encoding to each categorical column in the dataset.
+This converts the categorical values into numerical values

+- The encoded columns are assigned back to the original dataframe.

+## Printing the first 10 rows after encoding

+- The head() function is used to display the first 10 rows of the encoded dataframe.

+## Removing rows where pdays contains -inf

+- The df dataframe is filtered to remove rows where the 'pdays' column contains -inf values.

+- The resulting dataframe is assigned back to the df variable.

+## Removing all rows with NaN values

+- The dropna() function is used to remove all rows with NaN values from the df dataframe

+- The resulting dataframe is assigned to a new variable df_cleaned.